 Big Dipper Firefly (Photinus pyralis)

-Detailing the identifying qualities of the Big Dipper Firefly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Big Dipper Firefly.

 Updated: 2/5/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org